hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_an_abstract_illustration_of_a__14ca8ac8-f38c-4c7f-81c1-689269008b6d-0_2.content.md

 ## Contact Us

 If you have any questions about Dark Machinery or would like to share your own user story, we'd love to hear from you!
-Contact us at [email protected] or follow us on Twitter @_DarkMachinery_.
+Contact us at me@pavolhejny.com or follow us on Twitter @_DarkMachinery_.

 ---